 Making a Representation on a Planning Application

 When we receive a valid planning application, members of the public may submit a representation of support or objection to the proposed development.
 All letters of representation will be uploaded onto the Planning Portal and will be available for the applicant, elected members and other members of the public to view and download.
 Therefore, personal information such as your name and address will be displayed on the public access.
-We can, if you specifically ask at the start of your letter, cover your signature, email address and phone number.
-However, your name and address have to be displayed.
+We will redact signatures, personal email addresses and phone numbers before uploading onto the NI Planning Portal.

 It is important to remember that when reaching a decision on a planning application, only those comments that relate to planning matters can be considered.
 Therefore, your representation should concentrate on relevant planning matters.